shekhar-sharma/DataScience/Groups/Group_ID_9/README.md

 ## A New Locality Preserving CANONICAL CORRELATION ANALYSIS (ALPCCA)

 ## Group ID: 9
 ## Yashi Magre (0801CS171095)
 ## Sonal Dangi (0801CS171082)
+## Both parts of this project i.e. LPCCA and ALPCCA have been together done by Yashi Magre (0801CS171095) and Sonal Dangi (0801CS171082).Kindly Consider average marking.

 The following folder contains a detailed description and implementation of LPCCA on a multiview dataset in python.